FAQs

 What curriculum do Educate Together Schools teach?

 Educate Together Schools teach the primary school curriculum just like any other primary school in Ireland.
-The only difference is that we teach the Learn Together Curriculum as our patron’s programme.
-This would usually be religious education in other schools.
+However, what makes us unique is our Learn Together Curriculum, which replaces traditional religious education with a focus on values, equality, belief systems, and the environment.

 Question 2: